-After a 7 year absence from the Devon and Cornwall Pagan Conference, Cassandra and I attended the event this year.
+After a seven year absence from the Devon and Cornwall Pagan Conference, Cassandra and I attended the event this year.

-A 20th anniversary is a commendable achievement and as Cassandra was one of the organizers for the first 12 years, we thought it right to attend and celebrate with the rest of the team.
+A 20th anniversary is a commendable achievement and as Cassandra was one of the organizers for the first 12 years, we thought it an auspicious occasion to attend and celebrate with the rest of the team.

-We were delighted to receive such a warm enthusiastic welcome from the majority on our arrival Friday evening.
+We were delighted to receive such a warm enthusiastic welcome from the majority of attendees on our arrival Friday evening.
 It was obvious that many had missed Cassandra’s vibrant entertaining personality.

-We had another surprise seeing John and Kitty who had travelled down from Scotland to attend the Conference.
+We had another surprise meeting with John and Kitty who had travelled from Scotland to attend the Conference.
 It had been 6 years since we last met.

 Levannah was delighted to see Cassandra and they spent part of the evening updating one another on events and sharing a little nostalgia of previous Conferences.